elmital/FixMCStats/README.md

 ### Server side bug fixes (This works in Solo too) :

+- [MC-36696](https://bugs.mojang.com/browse/MC-36696) : _Clicking on the statistics button on the menu screen advances the game by 1 tick_* (v1.3.2+) only solo mode is affected
 - [MC-29519](https://bugs.mojang.com/browse/MC-29519) : _Damage dealt stat doesn't increase when using projectiles to attack entities_
 - [MC-65198](https://bugs.mojang.com/browse/MC-65198) : _Craft statistics doesn't increase correctly when crafting items with shift-click or drop actions in stonecutter, crafting table and smithing table_
 - [MC-111435](https://bugs.mojang.com/browse/MC-111435) : _Damage dealt stat doesn't increase when the sweeping attack damages nearby entities_